NadineJoNIDA/oncourse-scripts/README.md

 * export : groovy scripts to generate exports from all parts of onCourse
 * reports : JasperReport templates for all reports
 * scripts : groovy based workflow scripts
+* import: groovy based scripts to import data to onCourse

 Users of onCourse are encouraged to use and modify these scripts.
 Please feel free to fork the repository and share any scripts with other users or collaborate on new ones.